The best UK miles and points credit cards of 2020

 Earning rate: 1.5 Avios per £1 spent on all purchases; 3 Avios per £1 spent directly with British Airways or BA Holidays

 Other key benefits: 2-for-1 Companion Voucher earned after £10,000 in annual spend on the card.
 The Companion Voucher is the most valuable credit card benefit out there, allowing you to take a companion with you on the same flight and in the same cabin when you redeem Avios for a BA reward flight.
 Of course, taxes, fees and other carrier charges still apply to the companion.
 When earned with this card, the Voucher is valid for two years.
-(Stay tuned for a separate 2-for-1 Companion Voucher guide.)
+Don’t miss all the details of this fantastic perk — check out our ultimate guide to the British Airways Companion Voucher.

 Representative example and annual fee: This card has an APR of 76.0% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
 There is an annual fee of £195.